 In 2003, 69 percent of all fatal weather-related accidents were due to VFR flight into IMC conditions; by far one of the most deadly types of accidents.
 Pilots without instrument ratings should stay clear of the clouds at all times.
 If you inadvertently enter IMC, focus on the attitude indicator and execute a 180-degree turn immediately to exit the clouds.

-For more information about spatial disorientation, download the AOPA Air Safety Foundation's Spatial Disorientation Safety Advisor .
+For more information about spatial disorientation, download the AOPA Air Safety Institute's Spatial Disorientation Safety Advisor .

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!